*Cryptomathic - originally published 16 May 2023; Updated 20 May 2025*

-Quantum computers offer potential transformational power for organizations dealing with complex computational problems in various industries such as finance, pharmaceuticals, and automotive.
-They also pose the risk of breaking the cryptography that currently secures many common digital activities, such as online banking or something as common as browsing the internet (Yes, that green lock in your address bar means you can trust the connection – for now).
+Quantum computers offer transformational power for complex computational problems in industries such as finance, pharmaceuticals, and automotive.
+They also pose the risk of breaking the cryptography that secures many common digital activities, such as online banking or simply browsing the internet (Yes, that green lock in your address bar means you can trust the connection – for now).

-There is a current risk of Harvest Now, Decrypt Later (HNDL) attacks being used by attackers to steal encrypted sensitive information with a long shelf life, such as personal health, confidential product data or financial records.
+There is a current risk of Harvest Now, Decrypt Later (HNDL) attacks being used by attackers to steal encrypted sensitive information with long shelf-lives, such as personal health, confidential product data, or financial records.
 The attackers can hold onto the information until a quantum computer with enough power becomes available to break its encryption.
 If this occurs before the data's expiration, it could lead to significant breaches in the future.

 Post-quantum cryptography and pre-emptive measures

-The process of selecting standardized PQC algorithms and issuing guidelines takes time.
-The standards which are being worked on by various organizations (e.g. Ansi X9, IETF, ETSI, and others) won't be out until at least 2024.
-Also, the process of transitioning to new cryptographic standards will be lengthy (potentially many years) due to its deep integration in complex systems with dependencies from third parties in the supply chain.
+Standards bodies (ANSI X9, IETF, ETSI, ISO, and others) are now aligning their specifications to the 2024-25 NIST selections, and conformance test suites are expected in late 2025.
+The process of transitioning to new cryptographic standards will still be lengthy (potentially many years) due to their deep integration into complex systems with dependencies from third parties in the supply chain.

 However, leaders can take pre-emptive measures before initiating the significant task of migrating to PQC:

-Implementing and practicing crypto-agility is an important step for data protection which only gets emphasized in the face of quantum computing.
-Crypto-agility means that organizations can quickly change their cryptography protocols – without having to go through complex application changes each and every time –when new attacks are identified, allowing them to stay ahead of any potential threats.
-This allows organizations to remain secure and protect their data even as quantum computing advances.
+- Crypto-agility means that organizations can quickly change their cryptography protocols—without having to go through complex application changes each and every time—when new attacks are identified, allowing them to stay ahead of potential threats.

 Three approaches to PQC migration